 Popular Skills for Guest Services Representative

-Survey results suggest that Guest Services Representatives use a fairly large toolkit of professional skills.
+Survey results suggest that Guest Services Representatives put a wide range of professional skills to use.
 Most notably, facility with Problem Solving and Oral / Verbal Communication are correlated to pay that is significantly above average, leading to increases of 60 percent and 12 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Sales.
-Those educated in Customer Relations tend to be well versed in Cash Handling.
+Skills that seem to negatively impact pay include Sales and Cash Handling.
+For most people, competency in Customer Relations indicates knowledge of Cash Handling.

 Pay by Experience Level for Guest Services Representative